 Lake Tahoe Thing to Do

-Bally's Lake Tahoe Casino Resort (formerly MontBleu) offers nonstop excitement with action-packed slots, table games like Blackjack, Craps and Roulette and a year-round offering of promotions like Senior Thursdays, loyalty rewards and more.
+Bally's Lake Tahoe (formerly MontBleu) offers nonstop excitement with action-packed slots, table games like blackjack, craps and roulette and a year-round offering of promotions like Senior Thursdays, loyalty rewards and more.
 But there is much more to the resort than gaming.
-Live entertainment shows, Opal Nightclub, the Puzzle Room escape room, shops, an on-site spa and three diverse restaurants – Ciera Steak +...read more
+Live entertainment shows, Blu Nightclub, the Puzzle Room escape room, shops, an on-site spa, indoor pool and restaurants Ciera Steak + Chophouse and Del...read more

 Lake Tahoe Thing to Do

 Bally's Lake Tahoe has everything to offer in a Nevada casino that one could want, from blackjack and virtual blackjack to roulette and craps.
-There's also the Zone Sportsbook, with more than 40 screens to showcase all the races and sport activity.
-The popular Party Pit, recently moved to the main casino floor outside of the Opal Ultra Lounge, is where this property...read more
+There's also a William Hill sportsbook with multiple screens to showcase all the races and sport activity. read more